Preliminary List of 5 Sources and Revised Topic Description

 All sources must be cited in the proper bibliographic format.
 Because it is the most commonly-used format in the humanities, you are encouraged to use "Chicago style".
 To find guides to this formatting style, look under the “Citation Help” tab.

-Turn Stage 2 in on Blackboard, under "Research Paper" (left-hand menu), in MS Word or PDF format.
+Turn Stage 2 in on Canvas, under "Assignments" (left-hand menu), in MS Word or PDF format.

 E-Zborrow is an interlibrary loan service that operates within the Pittsburgh area offered to you in the event that Gumberg doesn’t have the item or it’s checked out already.
 Using your library ID code, you can request books (and only books) from local libraries to be delivered to Gumberg Library directly for your use.
 A link to E-Z Borrow is on the left-hand side of the Library home page.
 All you need to do to use it is enter your 16-digit University ID number.
 Then you can search directly for books in other Pittsburgh area libraries and have them delivered to Gumberg in about 5 business days.